teliamogh7578/EVInsight_Dashboard/README.md

 ## Overview

-EVInsight Dashboard was created to extend a hardware-based EV battery monitoring project into a practical user interface.
+EVInsight Dashboard was created to visually demonstrate how a hardware EV battery monitoring system can be extended into a practical software dashboard.

-The goal was to demonstrate how embedded systems and software dashboards can work together to improve electric vehicle usability, battery awareness, and travel confidence.

-This current version uses manual inputs/sliders to simulate hardware values.
-Future versions can directly inherit live readings from STM32 potentiometers and sensors.
+The project was built quickly for expo demonstration purposes to showcase the concept of combining embedded systems with a modern monitoring interface.

+**Important:** All values shown in this version are **simulated** for demonstration purposes and do not represent live production-grade vehicle data.

+---

+## Demo Notice

+This project was developed in a short time specifically for presentation/demo use.

+Because of that:

+* Some features may be incomplete
+* Some calculations are simplified
+* UI interactions may contain bugs
+* Values are simulated
+* Performance may not be fully optimized

+This version is meant to demonstrate the idea and future potential of the system.

 ---